MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/loops.md

 (loop (): &vector<vector<u8>>);
 ```

-If you need even more-precise control flow, such as breaking out of nested loops, the next chaper
+If you need even more-precise control flow, such as breaking out of nested loops, the next chapter
 presents the use of labeled control flow in Move.